jamessimone/gatsby-remark-google-analytics-track-links/Readme.md

 ### Options in depth

+- `allowFollowLinks`: removes the `rel` attribute entirely, allowing you to take advantage of "follow" links
 - `className`: the class added to each anchor tag
 - `localLinkMatch`: string or regex if you need additional matching options for catching internal links; I think most people end up using a combination of `gatsby-remark-relative-links` and `gatsby-plugin-catch-links`, but if you needed to catch "absolute-path-y" links in your Markdown that are in fact local links, then this option will let you properly flag the links as internal ones for your GA events
 - `gaOptions.internalLinkTitle`: if you aren't going to use your own custom event category this is the category that will be used for internal links